Mugen-Builders/cartesi-co-processor-tutorial/installation.md

 The archives are designed to be dependency-free, thereby minimizing installations on your host system.
 Notably, you don't need Lua to run anything, since the Cartesi Machine becomes an executable binary.

-The goal is to make it easy for anyone to hack applications using the Cartesi Machine, no matter if you want to use just the cli, its C API, script with Lua, or build other statically linked binaries on top.
+The goal is to make it easy for anyone to hack applications using the Cartesi Machine, no matter if you want to use just the CLI, its C API, script with Lua, or build other statically linked binaries on top.

 #### Download and Extract